 The first-mover advantage for the seller

-Based on this effect, whether the buyer has a precise idea of the price or not, Daniel Kanheman, a psychologist with a Nobel Prize in Economics and known for his studies on cognitive psychology, has shown how during bargaining the counterpart in advantage is not the second, as everyone would think, but the first.
-The presence of the anchoring effect in negotiations, therefore, favours a “first mover” advantage, that is, those who move first are at an advantage because they manage to fix an anchor that remains in the minds of potential buyers throughout the negotiation.
-This means that the company that moves first is able to create a price anchor in the customer’s mind, who will therefore consider any higher prices applied by the competition for a product that they consider similar to be unjustified.
+Based on this effect, whether the buyer has a precise idea of the price or not, Daniel Kahneman, a psychologist with a Nobel Prize in Economics and known for his studies on cognitive psychology, has shown how during bargaining, the counterpart in advantage is not the second, as everyone would think, but the first.
+The presence of the anchoring effect in negotiations, therefore, favors a “first mover” advantage.
+That is, those who move first are at an advantage because they manage to fix an anchor that remains in the minds of potential buyers throughout the negotiation.
+That means that the company that moves first is able to create a price anchor in the customer’s mind, who will therefore consider any higher prices applied by the competition for a product that they consider similar to be unjustified.

 How can the anchoring effect be used to one’s advantage in a commercial negotiation?

 So how can you start a commercial negotiation when you have to make the first offer to a potential customer?
-The secret is to use the mechanism of the anchoring effect to your advantage: start by presenting the most expensive option, this, in fact, will act as an anchor thus making the subsequent alternatives attractive in which you will have to offer the customer a lower price than the anchoring one, but which may, in any case, be higher than the real value of the asset.
+The secret is to use the mechanism of the anchoring effect to your advantage: start by presenting the most expensive option.
+That, in fact, will act as an anchor, thus making the subsequent alternatives attractive in which you will have to offer the customer a lower price than the anchoring one, but which may, in any case, be higher than the actual value of the asset.
 In fact, since the first price you proposed to him is anchored in his mind by now, he will consider the subsequent proposals more equitable and acceptable.
-This mechanism allows you to increase your sales margins thanks to a simple cognitive trick.
-This is why in the negotiations we always start by setting a high price, aware that the counterparty will most likely not accept it, but that it acts as an anchor in his mind and that will then lead him during the downward negotiation to accept a lower price than that. anchorage even if greater than the real value of the goods offered.
+Thanks to a simple cognitive trick, this mechanism allows you to increase your sales margins.
+That is why in the negotiations, we always start by setting a high price, aware that the counterparty will most likely not accept it, but that it acts as an anchor in his mind, and that will then lead him during the downward negotiation to accept a lower price than that.
+Anchorage even if greater than the real value of the goods offered.

 How to increase the anchoring lever?

-Numerous studies have shown that it is very difficult for the human mind to avoid the anchoring effect because it is a mechanism that develops unconsciously and that conditions our decisions even if we are aware of its existence.
+Numerous studies have shown that it is challenging for the human mind to avoid the anchoring effect because it is a mechanism that develops unconsciously and that conditions our decisions even if we are aware of its existence.

-Our brain is on the spot when it has to make judgments without a mental scheme to refer to.
-This is why it tends to make judgments based on reference points to which “anchor” its estimates, especially when uncertain or ambiguous information is available.
-Our brain tirelessly tries to connect what it observes that is unknown to something that is known to it.
+Our brain is on the spot when it has to make judgments without a mental scheme to which to refer.
+That is why it tends to make judgments based on reference points to which “anchor” its estimates, especially when uncertain or ambiguous information is available.
+Our brain tirelessly tries to connect what it observes that is unknown to something known to it.